pughlab/MEDIPIPE/README.md

 ## Intoduction

 The Cancer Genetics and Epigenetics (TCGE) program cfMeDIP-seq pipeline is designed for automated end-to-end quality control and processing of cfMeDIP-seq and MeDIP-seq data.
 The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environment.
 The pipeline can be run on compute clusters with job submission engines as well as on stand along machines.
-The pipeline starts from the raw FASTQ files all the way to QC matrix and signal track generation.
+The pipeline starts from the raw FASTQ files all the way to QC matrix and methylation quantification/estimation matrixes.
 The pipeline supports both signle-end and paired-end sequencing data with or without spike-in/UMI sequences.
-The outputs produced by the pipeline include 1) formatted QC reports, 2) enrichment signal tracks, 3)...
+The outputs produced by the pipeline include 1) formatted QC reports, 2) methylation quantification matrixes, 3)...

 The pipeline was developed by Yong Zeng based on some prior works of Wenbin Ye, Eric Zhao, ..

 ### Features

-- **Portability**: The pipeline run can be performed across different cluster engines such as SLURM,...
+- **Portability**: The pipeline run can be performed across different cluster engines such as SLURM (tested).
+For other platforms, please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 - **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis thaliana genome TAIR10.
-In addition, fasta sequence for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3 was enclosed in `data/BAC_F19K16_F24B22.fa`.
+In addition, fasta sequence for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) from Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3 was enclosed in `data/BAC_F19K16_F24B22.fa`.
 You can also build genome database from FASTA for your custom genomes.

 ### How it works